ibm-cloud-docs/vmwaresolutions/archiref/opsmgmt/opsmgmt-vrli.md

 ## Content packs in vRealize Log Insight
 {: #opsmgmt-vrli-content}

-Content packs provides additional granular monitoring on the virtual infrastructure and enable logs to be retrieved, extracted and parsed into a human-readable format.
+Content packs provide more granular monitoring on the virtual infrastructure and enable logs to be retrieved, extracted, and parsed into a human-readable format.
 In this way, vRLI saves log queries and alerts, and you can use dashboards for efficient monitoring.

 The following are installed by default:
 * General